-Jan E. Leach is the Associate Dean for Research in the College of Agriculture, University Distinguished Professor at Colorado State University and an Adjunct Scientist at the International Rice Research Institute (Philippines).
+Jan E. Leach is the Associate Dean for Research in the College of Agricultural Sciences and a University Distinguished Professor at Colorado State University.
 She is an authority on the molecular biology of plant– pathogen interactions.
 Her research focuses on understanding the molecular basis of durable disease resistance, particularly in rice-pathogen interactions.
-Other projects currently underway in her laboratory are related to bioenergy (genetics of biomass production), improving health benefits of crop plants, and the development of novel tools for detection and monitoring of microbes associated with plants.
+Other projects currently underway in her laboratory are related to understanding the impacts of increasing temperatures associated with climate change on plant disease and resistance, microbiome-insect-plant interactions, and the development of novel tools for detection and monitoring of microbes associated with plants.
 She is a Fellow and past President of the American Phytopathological Society (APS).
-She is past chair of the APS Public Policy Board and currently co-chairs the Phytobiomes Initiative.
-Dr. Leach is also a Fellow of the American Association for the Advancement of Science (AAAS), served as Chair of the AAAS Section O (Agriculture, Food, and Renewable Resources) in 2007, and is currently a member of the Section O Steering Committee.
-Dr. Leach is a Fellow of the American Academy of Microbiology and serves on the National Science Advisory Board for Biosecurity.
-Prior to her appointment at CSU, Dr. Leach was named a University Distinguished Professor at Kansas State University in 1998.
-She served as President of the International Society of Molecular Plant–Microbe Interactions and has served on or chaired advisory committees for a number of national and international projects, programs and institutions, including the U.S. Rice Genome Sequencing Project, the Research Core for Interdisciplinary Science (RCIS) at Okayama University (Japan), Rural Development Agency (Korea), and a National Research Council (NRC) study.
+She is past chair of the APS Public Policy Board and led the initiation of the Phytobiomes Initiative.
+In May 2019, Jan was awarded the Agropolis Fondation Louis Malassis International Scientific Prize for Agriculture and Food for Distinguished Scientist.
+Jan is also a Fellow of the American Association for the Advancement of Science (AAAS).
+She served as Chair of the AAAS Section O (Agriculture, Food, and Renewable Resources) in 2007, and as a member of the Section O Steering Committee.
+Jan is a Fellow of the American Academy of Microbiology and member of the Board on Agriculture and Natural Resources (BANR) for the US National Academy of Sciences.
+She also serves as a Non-Resident Fellow of the Noble Research Foundation Institute.
+Prior to her appointment at CSU, Jan was named a University Distinguished Professor at Kansas State University.
+She served as President of the International Society of Molecular Plant–Microbe Interactions and has served on or chaired advisory committees for a number of national and international projects, programs and institutions, including the National Science Advisory Board for Biosecurity, the U.S. Rice Genome Sequencing Project, the Research Core for Interdisciplinary Science (RCIS) at Okayama University (Japan), Rural Development Agency (Korea), and a National Research Council (NRC) study.
 She has served on numerous editorial boards, and was Editor in Chief of the APS journal Molecular Plant-Microbe Interactions.
-Leach earned her B.S. and M.S. in Microbiology from the University of Nebraska-Lincoln, and her Ph.D. in Plant Pathology from the University of Wisconsin-Madison.
+Jan earned her B.S. and M.S. in Microbiology from the University of Nebraska-Lincoln, and her Ph.D. in Plant Pathology from the University of Wisconsin-Madison.
 She was a postdoctoral fellow at East Malling Research Station in Kent, England.
-Follow her on Twitter @PhytoBiomes @JanPhytoBiomes
+Follow her on Twitter @JanPhytoBiomes

 Post Doctoral Fellows

-I graduated with a BS in Molecular Biology and Biotechnology from Arizona State University and received my PhD from the Plant Molecular and Cellular Biology program at the University of Florida in 2012.
-My project involved the mapping and characterization of maize seed mutants with the aim to understand the molecular mechanisms of seed and plant development, particularly at the transcriptional and post-transcriptional level.
-I have held post-doctoral positions at the University of Florida as well as Colorado State University working in different aspects of post-transcriptional mechanism of gene regulation that are involved in plant development and adaptation to different environmental conditions.
-Building on my past experiences and looking forward to continue implementing molecular biology to understand plant adaptation, I decided to join the Leach Lab where I am currently working on a NSF funded genome editing project aimed to improve defense responses of diverse rice cultivars to invading pathogens.
+I graduated with a BS in Molecular Biology and Biotechnology from Arizona State University and received my PhD from the Plant Molecular and Cellular Biology program at the University of Florida.
+My projects have involved working with molecular biology, genetics, plant physiology and biotechnology with the aim to understand the molecular mechanisms of seed and plant development, and plant adaptation to different environments.
+I decided to join the Leach Lab, where I am currently working on a NSF funded project, to continue studying plant adaptation with aimed to improve defense responses of diverse rice cultivars to invading pathogens.
+In the process, I am using the latest genome editing tools available to understand the genetics and epigenetic mechanisms of transcriptional regulation of defense response genes.
+You can follow me on LinkedIn or Google scholar.

 Undergraduate Lab Assistants